-- The radiation from the arc can damage your eyes and cause burns on skin. - Arc welding generates sparks and droplets of molten metal; the welded workpiece may start to glow and will remain very hot for a relatively long period of time. - Arc welding releases vapors that may be harmful. - Every electric shock is potentially fatal. - Do not approach the arc within a radius of 15 m unprotected. - Protect yourself (and others around you) against the possible hazardous effects of the arc. - Warning!
-Depending on the mains connection conditions at the connection point of the welding set, other consumers connected to the mains may suffer faults.
+- The radiation from the arc can damage your eyes and cause burns on skin. - Arc welding generates sparks and droplets of molten metal; the welded workpiece may start to glow and will remain very hot for a relatively long period of time. - Arc welding releases vapors that may be harmful. - Every electric shock is potentially fatal. - unprotected.
+Protect yourself (and others around you) against